scurker/scurker.com/site/resume/index.md

             <li>Spearheaded modernization of axe DevTools, building a comprehensive end-to-end test suite to increase release confidence and partnered with design to unify UX patterns across light/dark modes.
             </li>
             <li>Led implementation of many key features of the extension, including tools to guide users through interactive testing of their own websites to satisfy WCAG requirements.</li>
-            <li>Helping support and scale the extension to over 300,000 monthly users.</li>
+            <li>Supported and scaled the extension to over 300k monthly users.</li>
           </ul>
         </li>
         <li class="experience">